ravikr-opnsrc/basic-NFT/README.md

 #Prerequisites
-Make sure you have MetaMask with Sepolia Ether in your wallet Download and install Node.js on your computer
+Make sure you have MetaMask with Sepolia Ether in your wallet,
+Download and install Node.js on your computer

 #Setting up Hardhat and run following command one after another